NYC-Volunteers-in-Spanish-Civil-War/NYC-Volunteers-in-Spanish-Civil-War.github.io/DEVLOG.md

 - Restructured upload form, image upload now next to editor, preview section is underneath
 - Added the ability to add captions for images
 - Added image caption display
+- The data file is now pretty printed as its saved.
+Format is now human readable.

 ## May 22, 2020
 - Added two(Volunteer Images and School Crests) buttons with which to upload pictures